 - Task delegation skills

-Or, you could say these are office coordinating skills.
+Could I say these are office coordinating skills?

 Now, no one really “freelances” office coordinator skills like these.
 But, if we’re imagining that I’m doing this kind of stuff on a freelance basis, it makes more sense to call them “project coordinator” skills.